codeinfused/Indy-Hud/README.md

 <!-- CHANGELOG -->
 ## Changelog

+### v1.3
+- Added DE and FR language translations for menus and machine states
+- Added a 3rd mode for Containers, "full" shows all names within range
+- Improved the foreground highlight of boxes being hovered on
+- Improved max machine load (no limit found yet)
+- Minor performance improvement

 ### v1.2
 - FIXED: initialization load bug for larger factories
 - Improved position of status box